 Different countries have slightly different standards for home composting.
 All require that the bioplastic breaks down at a specific rate in a fixed period of time, and without leaving any toxic residues.

 These materials may be also accepted by some municipalities in some green waste recovery streams, but not all municipalities offer these services, and some countries are much further ahead with organic waste recovery than others.
+Everybody must check with their own municipality to determine what the local processes are regarding organic waste management.

 Yes, it sounds good, but there are multiple problems with bioplastics.